nanoframework/nanoFramework.Device.Bluetooth/README.md

 ### Security and Pairing

-The assembly supports pairing with encryption and authenication.
+The assembly supports pairing with encryption and authentication.

 If you don't do anything in your code it will use the **Just works** method of pairing which will enable encryption on the connection.